 #1 Get Your Sunshine From The Inside

-There’s not enough studies done to tell you exactly if, why and how vitamin D affects the mood and energy, but it’s the one nutrient that supports several different things in the body: optimal blood levels, bone health, immune system regulation and maintaining a healthy body weight – and not to mention my recent post on how to cure menstrual pains.
-People can’t argue that the sun makes them feel good, and that the least stressed people live in sunny places.
+There are not enough studies done to tell you exactly if, why, and how vitamin D affects mood and energy.
+But it’s the one nutrient that supports several different things in the body: optimal blood levels, bone health, immune system regulation and maintaining a healthy body weight – and not to mention my recent post on how to cure menstrual pains.
+People can’t argue that the sun makes them feel good and that the least stressed people live in sunny places.

 To be honest with you, I’m not the one for taking supplements over getting your nutrients from real food.
 But this one made such a huge impact that I can’t argue about not taking it.

-Why I don’t recommend getting your daily vitamin D dose from foods such as fish, which offers the highest dosage from a food source, is because from my own observations and experience of eating a diet heavy of fish.
-I used to eat salmon and other fish 3-5 days a week, and looking at my history of depression, it didn’t have any profound affect on my winter blues as when eating a plant based high carbohydrate diet and supplementing with vitamin D. The other reason is that fish nowadays are highly toxic, containing mercury which has been linked to depression.
-And you might think eggs are a good source, but to supplement with eggs, you’d have to eat at least 35 eggs a day, and not to mention they contain unnecessary cholesterol.
-And fortified products don’t contain enough to make a difference.
+Why I don’t recommend getting your daily vitamin D dose from foods such as fish, which offers the highest dosage from a food source, is simply from my own experience from eating a fish-heavy diet.
+I used to eat salmon and other fish 3-5 days a week.
+Looking at my history of depression, it didn’t have any profound effect on my winter blues or hormones as when supplementing with vitamin D. The other reason is that fatty fish nowadays can contain high amounts of mercury which has been linked to depression.
+And if you think eggs are a good source, think again… To supplement with eggs, you’d have to eat at least 35 eggs a day!

-- Invest in a sun-lamp – There’s two types, usually the ones able to produce vitamin D are quite expensive though.
+- Invest in a sun lamp – There are two types, usually, the ones able to produce vitamin D are quite expensive though.

 #2 Turn To Uplifting Carbs

-Carbohydrates have a direct connection to serotonin levels, therefore eating a high carb diet can have a great effect on boosting your mood.
-When you eat carbohydrates, insulin is released that drives tryptophan into your brain where it gets converted to feel-good neurotransmitter serotonin.
+Carbohydrates have a direct connection to serotonin levels.
+Therefore, eating a high-carb diet can have a great effect on boosting your mood.
+When you eat carbohydrates, insulin is released that drives tryptophan into your brain where it gets converted to the feel-good neurotransmitter serotonin.
 This process works undisturbed as long as you keep the amount of fat low; increase the amount of fat and you will experience quick highs and lows which is a number one mood-killer.
-Studies show that those who are prone to a low mood or bipolar disorder may benefit from avoiding high fat diets and instead load up on the carbs.
+Studies show that those who are prone to a low mood or bipolar disorder may benefit from avoiding high-fat diets and instead load up on complex carbs.

-Of course, I’m talking about getting your carbohydrates from a plant based, whole foods source.
+When it comes to depression, anxiety, apathy, insecurity and irritability, magnesium deficiency has been showed to be a large contributor.
 Many plants, like leafy greens, bananas, whole grains, beans and lentils, nuts and seeds are high in magnesium.
-When it comes to depression, anxiety, apathy, insecurity and irritability, magnesium deficiency has been showed to be a large contributor.
-Stress is also a culprit as it depletes us of important minerals like magnesium and zinc, worsen our digestion and our ability to absorb nutrients.
+Stress is also a culprit as it depletes us of important minerals like magnesium and zinc, worsening our digestion and our ability to absorb nutrients.

 My past diets have been a mix of high protein, LCHF and average junk and processed foods, depending on where I’ve been in my life.
-Anxiety attacks and insomnia have also been huge problems for me, but when I started basing my diet off of fruit, greens and cooked starches, I instantly felt like I could handle stress and anxiety much better than ever before!
-My sleep improved and my tendency to depression suddenly got smaller because I stopped worrying and thinking too much.
+Anxiety attacks and insomnia have also been huge problems for me.
+But it’s when I started eating a plant-based diet, I instantly felt like I could handle stress and anxiety much better than before.
+My sleep improved and my tendency to depression suddenly got smaller.

 #3 Stay Active

-Though I have found that high intensity intervals of 25 minute including some strength training are the best, what’s most important is that you find something that you enjoy.
-In winter we tend to go inwards for more grounding exercises, so keeping it light with yoga or walks will still greatly benefit you!
+What kind of exercise boosts your mood and energy levels?
+According to research, only 15-30 minutes a day of any light to moderate exercise will do!
+The most important is that you find something that you enjoy.
+In winter we tend to go inwards for more grounding exercises, so keeping it light with yoga, pilates or power walks will greatly benefit you!